 The signup process takes place purely online and can be done via the Triodos Bank website.

-This example will be showing you how to set up a personal account (requirements vary with account types).
+This example will show you how to set up a personal account (requirements vary with account types).

 Before we get started, here are a few criteria you need to meet:

 - Be aged over 18 and a UK resident